fboxwala/fboxwala.github.io/techinclusion17.md

 Recently I was lucky enough to get to attend Tech Inclusion in San Fransisco, a conference focused on Diversity and Inclusion work in tech.
 The company I am interning with was a sponsor of the conference so I was able to go for free (shoutout to my manager for encouraging me to sign up).
-One great thing about this was that, since I'm an intern and have very few responsibilities I was able to be wholly present for both days.

 My overall impressions of the conference were positive.
 The first thing I noticed walking into the conference centre was the diversity of the attendees.
 Working in tech spaces means that I spend most of my time surrounded